TylerTemp/SaintsField/README.md

 *   `string stateName` actual state name
 *   `float stateSpeed` the `Speed` parameter of the state
 *   `string stateTag` the `Tag` of the state
-*   `string[] subStateMachineNameChain` the sub-state machine hierarchy name list of the state
+*   `string[] subStateMachineNameChain` the substate machine hierarchy name list of the state

 `AnimatorState` added the following attribute(s):